Dark565/DiscordRPC-Wine/readme.md

 	- Add override of this library by passing its file name **without** '.dll' suffix,
 	- Click 'edit' and choose 'builtin'
 2. Copy `discord-rpc.dll.so` to directory of program using that RPC
 3. Done.
-You may test running some DiscordRPC Windows programs.
+You may test running some discord-rpc Windows programs.
 Enjoy!

 Original author of discord-rpc is Discord